 Butterflies – at least in your stomach – won’t be an issue on Canopy Ridge Farm’s six zip lines, which stretch up to 1,000 feet.
 That’s because you’ll be too busy laughing at the jokes told by your guides.
 Whether you’re a first-time or experienced rider, they’ll help you maximize the sights and sensations of soaring through the forest’s canopy and ensure your safety.

 Continue unwinding at The 1927 Lake Lure Inn & Spa.
 With recently renovated public spaces, the rooms here feel like home, and the spa’s Irongate Signature Swedish service will ease any ache.
-Save time for the self-guided tour of its antique collection, which includes rare armoire music boxes.

 Day 3: Uncover History